Aashishsharma/Learnings/System-Design/Distributed cache.md

 }
 ```

-But now the redisserver2 will still refer to old data in it's cache for the same key, because we did not do redisclient2.del(key, newVal)
+**Issue in distributed cache - (CONSISTENCY) But now the redisserver2 will still refer to old data in it's cache for the same key, because we did not do redisclient2.del(key, newVal)**

 **Solution - use pub/sub messaging pattern in redis**